Unholy Death Knight DPS Rotation, Cooldowns, and Abilities — 12.0.5

 Dark Transformation windows (due to unlimited

 Vampiric Strikes) and then aim to extend it to our next Dark Transformation window (where we can easily maintain it again).
 Dark Transformation itself lasts around 20-35 seconds so we only really need to gain a single proc inbetween uses to bridge the 10-25 seconds gap!
-The importance here is to spend all your Runic power to maximise the chance of getting a proc!
+The importance here is to spend all your Runic power to maximise the chance of getting a proc if you are about to drop the buff!

 Important to note here is that

-Death and Decay is not worth using, even with
+Death and Decay is not worth using in Single Target, even with

-Blood-Soaked Ground.
+Cycle of Death.
 The talent is not strong enough to justify pressing Death and Decay, even to get the extension.
-This is also true with

 Cooldown Usage for Unholy Death Knight